populationgenomics/talos/README.md

 ## Categories

-Talos uses the concept of a 'Category' to label variants which are anticipated to cause disease.
-These categories are assigned on the basis of consequence annotations, and each has been defined in collaboration with Clinical Curators to codify a mental model for when a variant is likely to be relevant to a diagnosis.
+The variant labelling stage of Talos implements a number of independent categories.
+Each category represents a decision tree, using variant annotations to decide if a category label should be assigned.
+Each of these categories has been designed to represent a block of curation logic - "if these criteria are all fulfilled, this could be relevant to diagnosis"

 These categories are each independent, providing a framework for adjustment, configuration, or extension to include more variations in the future.